sttp-book/sttp-book/chapters/testing-into-context/web-testing.md

 ```

 The small introduction above the scenario itself is part of the user story.
-A user story usually consists of multiple scenario's with respect to the user introduced.
+A user story usually consists of multiple scenarios with respect to the user introduced.
 This user is the account holder in this example.